 If you are submitting a paper to a closed journal, but want your paper to be open, you often have the option to pay the publisher directly for this right.
 If you have trouble finding this information, please contact the scholarly communications and copyright department for complimentary assistance.

 2. Submit to an open access journal

-The Directory of Open Access Journals can identify .
+The Directory of Open Access Journals can identify.
 Some open access journals charge article processing fees, much like those charged by closed journals for “hybrid” open access, and some do not.
 Please note: there are some questionable open access publishers.
-Consult CARL’s "Identifying and avoiding predatory publishers: a primer for researchers" before submitting to an open access journal.
+Consult UTL's "Identifying Deceptive Publishers Checklist" before submitting to an open access journal.

 3. Deposit into a repository